 1996-Subsec. (a).
 Pub.
-L. 104-201 struck out after first sentence "The innovative procurement methods and procedures tested under this subsection shall be consistent with the policies set forth in section 401 of this title.
+L. 104-201 struck out after first sentence "The innovative procurement methods and procedures tested under this subsection shall be consistent with the policies set forth in section 401 of this title."

 Committee on Government Operations of House of Representatives treated as referring to Committee on Government Reform and Oversight of House of Representatives by section 1(a) of Pub.
 L. 104-14, set out as a note preceding section 21 of Title 2, The Congress.
+Committee on Government Reform and Oversight of House of Representatives changed to Committee on Government Reform of House of Representatives by House Resolution No. 5, One Hundred Sixth Congress, Jan.
+6, 1999.